aeternity/protocol/contracts/ring.md

 - Functions modifying the state need to be annotated with the stateful keyword.

-To make it convenient to update parts of a deeply nested state Ring provides special special syntax for map/record updates.
+To make it convenient to update parts of a deeply nested state Ring provides special syntax for map/record updates.
 Open
 question: we likely want to make it possible to have immutable state (parameters).
 Keep separate from mutable state or annotate certain fields as immutable?